dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Writing Data from Sources Other Than Files
 ==========================================

 Sometimes it is necessary to write to a ZIP archive using data that did not come from an existing file.
-Rather than writing the data to a file, then adding that file to the ZIP archive, you can use the writestr() method to add a string of bytes to the archive directly.
+Rather than writing the data to a file, then adding that file to the ZIP archive, you can use the :func:`writestr()` method to add a string of bytes to the archive directly.

 .. include:: zipfile_writestr.py
     :literal:
     :start-after: #end_pymotw_header

-In this case, I used the compress argument to ZipFile to compress the data, since writestr() does not take compress as an argument.
+In this case, I used the compress argument to :class:`ZipFile` to compress the data, since :func:`writestr()` does not take compress as an argument.

 ::